Blog

 • Title Attorney Costs

 The title attorney is responsible for managing the transfer of ownership from the seller to the buyer, handling the funds in the transaction, and issuing title insurance.
 The title attorney works with the courthouse to record your transaction and pays all parties.
 They research the title history of the property to confirm there are no liens which will transfer to the new owner, and that all past transfers of ownership occurred properly.
 Just in case there is an issue down they road, they issue title insurance which protects you and us as the lender in the case of any hidden liens or title defects.
-There are two title insurance policies, the owner’s title insurance and lender’s title insurane.
+There are two title insurance policies, the owner’s title insurance and lender’s title insurance.

 • Transfer Taxes (State/City/County)